Meet the Team.

 Daniel Madero is the Head of Clinical Partnerships at Legacy.

 Daniel has extensive experience in the fertility space, including five years running Colombia’s largest fertility clinic that was sold to Spain’s largest private equity-backed reproductive health group.
 Daniel has also founded his own company focused on personalized medicine and high-quality genetic testing and evidence-based treatment.
 He has also years of experience working at companies based out of Harvard & MIT.

 Kaleem Hawa is the Head of Public Policy at Legacy.

-Kaleem is completing his doctoral studies in population health at Oxford University as a Rhodes scholar.
+Kaleem is a Fellow at the Harvard School of Public Health while completing his doctoral studies in population health at Oxford University as a Rhodes scholar.
 Having formerly worked at McKinsey & Company and the World Health Organization, Kaleem helps Legacy with strengthening its relationships with governments, employers, and insurers.
 He is currently a visiting fellow at Harvard University.

 Dr. Simone Sandler